SebastianMarrero/Credit-Card-Fraud-Analysis/README.md

 ### Fraud Class Distribution
 ![Fraud Class Distribution](assets/images/FraudClassDistribution.png)
 - Fraudulent applications represent only **1.1%** of all cases, illustrating extreme class imbalance and the need for advanced resampling or weighting strategies.
-- Classification models like XGBoost or LightGBM could be excellent methods for accurately predicting fraud incidence in our data.
+- Classification models like XGBoost or LightGBM could be excellent methods for accurately predicting fraud in our data.

 ### Categorical Features (Log Scale by Fraud Status)
 Disclaimer: The variables Housing Status, Employment Status, and Payment Type have been anonymized to preserve customer privacy.
 Although their categorical labels do not reflect real-world semantics, they retain predictive value and may still indicate patterns associated with fraudulent credit card applications.